balooooooooo/balooooooooo/README.md

 - 🥰 I'm passionate about **NLP and text analysis.**

-- 👉My current project **analysis of Kanye West's rap lyrics using NLP.**
+- 👉 My current project **analysis of Kanye West's rap lyrics using NLP.**

 - 📫 How to reach me **vojta.balek@gmail.com**